BechirHamila/Wheat_Seeds-Dataset-KNN-and-Clustering/README.md

-## Wheat Seed Classification and Clustering
+## Wheat Seed K-Nearest-Neighbors Classification and KMeans Clustering

 This project demonstrates supervised and unsupervised learning techniques applied to a dataset of wheat seed characteristics.
 Using k-Nearest Neighbors (k-NN) for classification and K-Means clustering, we explore different approaches to analyze and group the data based on its features.